foreverfl/vscode/docs/editor/editingevolved.md

 ## Go to Symbol

 You can navigate symbols inside a file with `kb(workbench.action.gotoSymbol)`.
-By typing `kbstyle(:)` the symbols will be grouped by category.
-Press `kbstyle(Up)` or `kbstyle(Down)` and navigate to the place you want.
+By typing `:` the symbols will be grouped by category.
+Press `Up` or `Down` and navigate to the place you want.

 ![Go to Symbol](images/editingevolved/gotosymbol.png)

 ## Open symbol by name

 Some languages support jumping to a symbol across files with `kb(workbench.action.showAllSymbols)`.
-Type the first letter of a type you want to navigate to, regardless of which file contains it, and press `kbstyle(Enter)`.
+Type the first letter of a type you want to navigate to, regardless of which file contains it, and press `Enter`.

 ![Open symbol by name](images/editingevolved/symbol.png)